brainhack-school2025/elkhantour_project/README.md

    - **Website with MyST**

 ## Data
-To test each the integration of the pipeline, toy data will be generated.
+To test the integration of the pipeline, toy data will be generated.

 The data have been generated randomly using `numpy` and `pandas`.